celinexe/California_house_value/README.md

 ## Key steps

 The details of R codes, plots, comments are available in the R files.
+MoreOver , if interested , there is an non technical pdf project repor.

 ###  EDA and Visualization
 Ran summary(), head(), tail()
 Created histograms and boxplots
 Performed correlation analysis
 Visualized boxplots grouped by ocean proximity

 ### Data Processing
 Imputed missing total_bedrooms with median
 One-hot encoded ocean_proximity
 Created mean_rooms and mean_bedrooms
 Scaled numerical features (except target and binary vars) Split into 70% training / 30% testing sets

 ### Modeling
 Used randomForest with:
 ntree = 500
 importance = TRUE
-Trained model on predictors, tested on holdout set
+Trained model on predictors, tested on holdout set Model's performance evaluation using RMSE

-## Summary